Abbie Chatfield

-Abbie Chatfield (born 20 June 1995) is an Australian radio presenter and television personality best known for her appearances in reality television, her radio show on the Hit Network called Hot Nights With Abbie Chatfield and for serving as a judge on The Masked Singer Australia.
-Chatfield is also well known for her political activism in progressive politics, which she speaks about on her podcast, "It's A Lot with Abbie Chatfield".
+Abbie Chatfield (born 20 June 1995) is an Australian media personality, television host, radio presenter and podcaster.
+She is best known for her appearances on reality television as both a contestant and host, and currently serves as a panellist on The Masked Singer Australia.
+She is also well known for her political activism in progressive politics, which she speaks about on her podcast, It's A Lot with Abbie Chatfield.

 She rose to fame as the runner-up on the seventh season of The Bachelor Australia.
 She later appeared as a contestant on the third season of Bachelor in Paradise Australia.
 Chatfield went on to win the seventh season of Network 10's I'm A Celebrity...Get Me Out Of Here!
-Australia in early 2021, and later that year, appeared as the host of 9 Network's Love Island Afterpart Australia.
+Australia in early 2021, and later that year, appeared as the host of 9 Network's Love Island Afterparty Australia.
 In 2022, Chatfield landed her own mini TV series as a part of Network 10's pilot showcase called Abbie Chats.
-She is set to host a new reality series, FBoy Island Australia, on Binge.
+In 2023, she began hosting a new reality series, FBoy Island Australia, on Binge.
+She previously hosted her own national radio show Hot Nights with Abbie Chatfield on the Hit Network.

 Early life and education

-Chatfield was born on 20 June 1995.
-She attended Queensland University of Technology graduating with a bachelor's degree in property economics in 2018.
+Chatfield was born on 20 June 1995 and grew up in both Brisbane and on the Gold Coast.
+She attended St Rita's College Brisbane and later attended Queensland University of Technology, graduating in 2018 with a bachelor's degree in property economics.

 Career

 Chatfield first gained media attention in 2019 when she was the runner-up on season seven of Network 10's The Bachelor Australia.
 During her tenure on the show, she received criticism for her outspoken nature and feminist viewpoint.
 Also in 2019, she launched her podcast It's a Lot, on LISTNR which often appears on top of the Australian iTunes Charts.

 In 2020, Chatfield appeared on the third season of Network 10's Bachelor in Paradise Australia, where she was eliminated in episode 2.

 In 2021, Chatfield won the seventh season of Network 10's I'm a Celebrity...Get Me Out of Here! for her charity Dementia Australia.

-Also in 2021, Chatfield hosted Love Island Afterparty Australia, where she spoke about all the latest drama on going down on Love Island Australia.
-It is unknown whether she will continue this role in 2022 however it is rumoured that she could replace Sophie Monk as the host of Love Island Australia.for the fourth season.
+Also in 2021, Chatfield hosted Love Island Afterparty Australia, where she spoke about all the latest drama on Love Island Australia.
+It was rumoured that she could replace Sophie Monk as the host of Love Island Australia for the fourth season.

-In January 2022, Chatfield made a viral vaccination rant which was morphed into song called "Ketamine", and it became a Hottest 100 contender.
+In January 2022, Chatfield made a viral vaccination rant which was morphed into a song called "Ketamine", which became a Hottest 100 contender.

-Also in 2022, Chatfield started hosting her own radio show Hot Nights with Abbie Chatfield that will air nationally on the Hit Network.
-She also joined the panel on The Masked Singer Australia for the fourth season alongside Mel B, Chrissie Swan and original panelist Dave Hughes.
+Also in 2022, Chatfield started hosting her own radio show Hot Nights with Abbie Chatfield, which was to air nationally on the Hit Network.
+She joined the panel on The Masked Singer Australia for the fourth season to replace Urzila Carlson alongside Mel B, Chrissie Swan and original panelist Dave Hughes.